Cccei000/AIClub2018_CV/AlexNet/Notes.md

 * Loacl normaliztion scheme still aids gerneralization, despite ReLUs' desirable property.
 * It normalizes the original output of each channel with several adjacent outputs of spatially corresponding position across channels.
 * A form of lateral inhibition.
--**what's that:** imitate the local competition between biological neurons, stress the higher response.
+-**what's this:** imitate the local competition between biological neurons, stress the higher response.
 * Resemble local contrast normalization.
--**what's that:** subsract the weighted averge of adjacent region across channels and then divided by variance.
+-**what's this:** subsract the weighted averge of adjacent region across channels and then divided by variance.
+### 4. Overlapping Pooling:
+* More difficult to overfit with overlapping pooling.
+-**why?**